java-diff-utils/java-diff-utils/README.md

 ### Changelog ###
   * Version 3.0-SNAPSHOT
+    * changed generation of inline diffes, if there area different linefeeds within one diff to exclude linefeeds from the diff block.
     * Due to licensing issues Delta.java and DiffAlgorithm.java were removed.
   * Version 2.3-SNAPSHOT
     * Introduced a process listener to diff algorithms.
 For long running